himanshudhami/Flamingo/Flamingo.API/README.md

 the Node Package Manager (npm).
 * [Git](http://git-scm.com/downloads) - distributed version control system (DVCS) - download and install the Git client for Windows (if using a different OS, download the appropriate installer).
-* [GitHub](https://github.com/) - MEDSEEK currently uses GitHub to manage the _Flamingo API_ source code.
+* [GitHub](https://github.com/) - This project currently uses GitHub to manage the _Flamingo API_ source code.
 GitHub is a hosted SCM solution and it requires an authenticated account.
-You may use your own personal GitHub account or create a MEDSEEK account.
+You may use your own personal GitHub account.
 Once you have an account, an engineering manager can add the account to the _Flamingo API_ GitHub repository.
 * IDE / Editor - see the [IDE / Editor section](#ide) below.

 <a name="ide"/>